Veterans Treatment Court

-The First Judicial District’s Veterans Treatment Court (VTC) was designed to provide an alternative to incarceration for U.S. military veterans with trauma spectrum disorders.
+The First Judicial District’s Veterans Treatment Court (VTC) was designed to provide an alternative to incarceration for U.S military veterans with trauma spectrum disorders.
 The goal is to identify and treat underlying substance abuse and/or mental health issues that have contributed to the veteran’s involvement in the justice system.
-The primary feature of VTC is the treatment component which addresses PTSD, other mental health issues, substance abuse and traumatic brain injury related to their military services.
-The goal is to balance the needs of the veteran with public safety.

 The VTC is a collaboration of prosecutors, the judiciary, defense attorneys, the Department of Veterans Affairs, probation, community-based treatment providers, law enforcement, the Colorado Coalition for the Homeless, and a coordinator.
 An individualized treatment plan is designed for each veteran offender to hold them accountable for their behavior.